<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 2.3 Select Azure authentication.

-To do this, click on Authentication in the middle panel, and use the following settings for the parameters in the rightmost panel:
+To do this, click the Authentication option in the middle panel, and use the following settings for the parameters in the rightmost panel:

 •Type: OAuth2.